-Your APR is essentially your credit card’s interest rate.
+Your APR is essentially your credit card’s interest rate (though APR and interest rate aren’t exactly the same).
 You’ll pay APR if you have an outstanding balance, miss a payment, or even get a cash advance.
 In general, the lower your APR, the less you’ll pay in interest.

 3. How much does the card charge for foreign transactions?